 Preparing for your appointment

-If you or your child hasn't been experiencing any signs or symptoms of heart trouble, the doctor may only suspect a problem if he or she hears abnormal heart sounds during a routine exam.
+If you or your child doesn't have any signs or symptoms of heart trouble, the doctor may suspect a problem only if he or she hears abnormal heart sounds during a routine exam.
 Although many people have abnormal heart sounds, such as a heart murmur, they're usually not cause for concern.
-However, your doctor or your child's pediatrician will likely refer you to a doctor who specializes in treating heart conditions (cardiologist) to diagnose the cause of the abnormal heart sounds.
+However, your doctor or your child's doctor will likely refer you to a doctor who specializes in treating heart conditions (cardiologist) to diagnose the cause of the abnormal heart sounds.

 Because appointments can be brief, and there's often a lot of ground to cover, it's a good idea to arrive well prepared.
 Here's some information to help you get ready for your appointment, and what to expect from your doctor.